News and Events

 - Rare Bird Alert in the VGRC!
 Great White Herons!What’s odd about the birds in this nest?
 The parent is a Great Blue Heron – Blue Morph.
 The two chicks are White Morphs (subspecies) which are very rare for this part of Florida.
 Both parents are Blue Morphs which makes it even more intriguing.
 Some recessive genes at work.
 Photos by Nancy… Read more: Rare Bird Alert in the VGRC!
 Great White Herons!

-- Florida Friendly Landscaping for ResidentsResidential Horticulture Agent and Master Gardner Ashley Ellis provided guidance on how to landscape in Florida to ensure we are synchronizing with the environment, conserving water and friendly to wildlife while maintaining an attractive, colorful and diverse yard.
+- Florida Friendly Landscaping for ResidentsResidential Horticulture Agent and Master Gardener Ashley Ellis provided guidance on how to landscape in Florida to ensure we are synchronizing with the environment, conserving water and friendly to wildlife while maintaining an attractive, colorful and diverse yard.
 The Community Association sponsored event was held at the River Club on Monday, March 24th.
 Ashley is… Read more: Florida Friendly Landscaping for Residents

 - Beware of Sandhill Crane Crossings